DominicPM/supervisionary/README.markdown

   supplied on the command line, loads it, then executes it under the Supervisionary virtual machine.
 Wasm binaries must be compiled using the `wasm32-unknown-unknown` target and linked against `libsupervisionary`.
+- *System interface*: provides a generic interface that Supervisionary can use to query or manipulate aspects of the system, for example the filesystem, or clock-related functions.
+Also provides a "pass through" implementation of this interface which calls through to the underlying system executing Supervisionary.
 - *Tests*: these are test binaries linked against `libsupervisionary` that exercise the different aspects of the Supervisionary system call interface.
 These can be executed using `driver`, as explained below.